Minneapolis Convention Center

 The Minneapolis Convention Center is a large convention center located in downtown Minneapolis, Minnesota that opened in 1990.
-It is located one block away from Nicollet Mall near Orchestra Hall.
+Built on the former site of the Minneapolis Auditorium, it is located one block away from Nicollet Mall near Orchestra Hall.
 The Minneapolis Convention Center has a quadruple-domed roof and because of its volume can host multiple events on the same day.